-You have to cross the Golden Gate Bridge and drive through the Marin Headlands to access this quiet beach, but it’s well worth the trip.
+Cross the Golden Gate Bridge and drive through the Marin Headlands to access this quiet beach.
 There are expansive views of San Francisco’s chalk-colored buildings rising across the bay as you descend to the water, and once you arrive, it feels like you’re on a far-away island, even though you’re only a half-hour drive from the city center.
 To access the clothing-optional gay section, take a right once you get to the bottom of the trail and climb over the large rock jutting into the sea.
-Like most SF beaches, swimming isn’t recommended, as the water is rough and usually shark-infested.
+Like most San Francisco beaches, swimming isn’t recommended, as the water is rough and usually shark-infested.

-Where: Nancy Pelosi Drive & Bowling Green Drive, Golden Gate Park
+Address: Nancy Pelosi Drive and Bowling Green Drive, Golden Gate Park

 This Castro-based museum might be small, but it certainly packs a punch.
 A leader in the public history of America’s queer community, this museum covers Northern California’s GLBT history from the 1850s to the present.

 The 15 granite pylons in this park represent the 15,000 homosexual men who were sentenced to work and death camps in Europe between 1933 and 1945.
-A pink triangle of rose quartz stones surrounds the site’s rose bushes, and visitors are encouraged to take the rocks and spread the memorial’s message of love wherever they go.
+A pink triangle of rose quartz stones surrounds the site’s rose bushes and they encourage visitors to take the rocks and spread the memorial’s message of love wherever they go.

 Built in 1922, this movie theater is both the most distinctive architectural feature along Castro Street and a San Francisco Historic Landmark.
 The venue hosts a rotating roster of drag shows and other live performances, along with new film releases, throwbacks to queer cult favorites, and occasional sing-a-longs to musicals.

-Most of San Francisco’s queer-centric shopping can either be found in the Castro District, along Castro Street or Market Street.
-There’s a well-curated collection of LGBTQ literature at Dog Eared Books, gay-rights-themed clothing at Human Rights Campaign Action Center and Store, and trendy queer clothing at boutique stores BODY Clothing and Rolo.
+Most of San Francisco’s queer-centric shopping is in the Castro District, along Castro Street or Market Street.
+There’s a well-curated collection of LGBTQ+ literature at Dog Eared Books, gay-rights-themed clothing at Human Rights Campaign Action Center and Store, and trendy queer clothing at boutique store Rolo.
 It’s also worth stopping in Mr. S Leather.
 The warehouse-sized leather-and-fetish store for men is an iconic South of Market staple.

 Where: Castro District

 The world’s largest annual leather event attracts nearly 400,000 BDSM-curious people to San Francisco’s South of Market neighborhood.
 The sex-positive block party, which began in 1984, takes place on a Sunday in the last week of September to cap off Leather Pride Week.
-Speaking of caps, you’re sure to see tons of daddies and dominatrixes in leather caps, chaps and everything in between — be it latex dresses, rubber puppy costumes with butt-plug tails, or people wearing body paint (or less, if you’re lucky).
+Speaking of caps, you’ll see tons of daddies and dominatrixes in leather caps, chaps, and everything in between — be it latex dresses, rubber puppy costumes with butt-plug tails, or people wearing body paint (or less, if you’re lucky).
 The best way to enjoy this everything-goes event is to wander around the booths hocking sex products and giving live performances.
 While the festival has gotten decidedly more tame in recent years, it’s still a delightfully ribald introduction to the BDSM lifestyle.
-The event is free; donations are encouraged.
+The event is free, but we encourage donations.

-Where: Folsom Street between 8th & 13th Street
+Where: Folsom Street between 8th and 13th Street

 This bawdy celebration of all-things BDSM makes Folsom Street Fair look like a day at Disneyland.
-Up Your Alley is for serious fetish lovers — you’ll see bondage, spanking, watersports, and some other things you should probably discuss with professionals before trying at home.
-The event began in 1985 as a way to bring the nighttime leather and cruising community into the light of day.
+Up Your Alley or Dore Alley is for serious fetish lovers — you’ll see bondage, spanking, watersports, and some other things you should probably discuss with professionals before trying at home.
+The event began in 1985 to bring the nighttime leather and cruising community into the light of day.
 Up Your Alley takes place at the end of July, and regularly attracts 15,000 visitors, mostly gay men.